basgoncalves/bip_opensim_hungarian_usports/instructions.md

 ## ------------- 10 min Break -------------

 ## 3.3 Calculate joint reaction loads (30 min)
+- How joint reaction loads work
 - Load rra ajudsted model
 - Open Analyze tool and run setup_Analyze.xml
 - Plot the three components of hip contact force

 ### 3.3.1 Questions
--
+- What are the input files to calculate joint reaction loads?
+- What should be the apply_on_bodies and express_in_frame inputs?
+- What are the peak hip and knee joint forces in the 3 different axis?

 ## 3.4 Explore muscle analysis (45 min)
 - plot moment arms (all the hip muscles)
-- plot muscle-tendon lengths (all the hip muscles)
 - Increase the radius of wrapping surface of Gmax1_r to 0.055 and plot results again
 - Do the same for one knee muscle